recordingsession1.jpg

 I had also previously arranged “Sound of Love” for Jazz Trombone Choir which was included on Matt Neiss’, “The Capital Bones” 2021 album, “The Beat Goes On“ on the Summit label.
 Unlike “Latin Side”, this horn arrangement was fashioned in its native jazz ballad vibe, seeking to set the tune within a really lush trombone setting.
 I originally wrote this chart for the Rutgers University Scarlet Knight Jazz Trombone Ensemble back in 2012 as trombone choir piece, and was later commissioned in 2021 for a rewrite to include vocalist Renee Manning and Trombonist Earl McIntyre for a feature performance at the university.

-Alongside the Sesame Street series, I started work on a new production with the Sesame Workshop team originally scheduled to premiere early 2021 called “Donkey Hodie“; a modern animated recreation of a puppet character from the well known 60s/70s era series, “Mister Rogers“.
-The contemporary scores are an eclectic mix of styles and parody that’s been great to work on so far.
+Alongside the Sesame Street series, I started work on a new project with the Spiffy Pictures production team, originally scheduled to premiere early 2021.
+The project is “Donkey Hodie,“ a modern animated recreation of a puppet character from the well-known 60s/70s era series “Mister Rogers. " The contemporary scores are an eclectic mix of styles and parodies, and it’s been great to work on them so far.

 “JOKER” (2019), Joaquin Phoenix, DC Movie, Warner Bros.
 Pictures, Todd Phillips, director.
 Worked with Bill O’Connell on stinger cuts for scenes depicting a Late Show television host (Robert De Niro).
 The cuts are part of the fictional tv production’s satirical Late Show theme music.